WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

-1. Replace the **Edit** _GET_ Action with the following code to retrieve existing entity information from the table.
+1. Replace the **Edit** _GET_ Action with the following code to retrieve existing entity information from Table Storage.

 	(Code Snippet - _GettingStartedWindowsAzureStorage - Ex3-TableStorageEdit_)